Roznn/facial-blendshapes/README.md

 > [CAG2021] Model for predicting perception of facial action unit activation using virtual humans Rachel McDonnell, Katja Zibrek, Emma Carrigan and Rozenn Dahyot, accepted Computers &  Graphics 2021

-Please cite these papers when using this code and data.
-The code is in R and Rmd formats and it can be run with [RStudio](https://www.rstudio.com/) (code has been tested on Windows 10 on RStudio Version 1.3.1093)

 Using bibtex format: